Verdine White: Songwriter

 White's credits as a songwriter date back to Earth, Wind & Fire's self-titled debut studio album, on which White co-wrote "C'mon Children" and "Bad Tune".
 White co-wrote three songs on their third album, Last Days and Time.
 He had one writing credit on their fourth album, Head To The Sky.
 On their fifth album, Open Our Eyes, White co-wrote the group's first top 5 R&B/Soul hit (No. 4), "Mighty, Mighty" along with his brother Maurice.
 They also co-wrote, "Kalimba Story", a top 10 R&B/Soul hit (No. 6).
 These two songs along with their single, "Devotion" (No. 23), helped the album top Billboard's Soul Album Chart, given them their first No. 1 album.
 White's co-writes include some of Earth, Wind & Fire's biggest hits, such as "That's the Way of the World".

 White is credited on many artist's songs as heard in commercials, movie soundtracks, and televisions shows.

+Other work

 Philanthropy

 White is the co-founder and director of the Verdine White Foundation, which aims to provide musical education to underprivileged and gifted students.
 During 2007 he was as well inducted into the Boys and Girls Club's Alumni Hall of Fame.

 White is the founder of the non profit organization, The Verdine White Performing Arts Center (VWPAC), located in Los Angeles.
 Founded in 2010, VWPAC encourages students to reach their fullest potential as artists and people, equipped with a well-rounded performing arts education and the confidence to take on whatever path they choose within the arts.

 Author

-In 1978, White co-authored a book with Louis Satterfield, "Playing the Bass Guitar".
+In 1978, White co-authored a book with Louis Satterfield, Playing the Bass Guitar.